-The new dwelling will be situated to the rear of the plot Ystrad Fflur backing on to the Old Mill stream, Afon Felin.
+The new dwelling will be situated to the rear of the plot Ystrad Fflur, with the property Hinemoa immediately to the west.
 This site is on a south-to-north slope down towards the Nevern Estuary.
-It is a very wet area and when it rains the ground saturates to a point of creating water pools on the north edge of the garden up to 10cm in depth.
+It is a very wet area and when it rains the ground saturates to a point of creating water pools on the north edge of the garden up to 12cm in depth.